-THE PARADIGM SHIFT – EcoJustice Radio explores how reduction, recycling, and technology can create a paradigm shift that is solution oriented, equitable, and achievable.
+THE PARADIGM SHIFT – EcoJustice Radio explores how plastic pollution reduction, recycling, and technology can create a paradigm shift that is solution oriented, equitable, and achievable.
 This is Part 6 of a special seven-part series called, “The Plastic Plague: Connecting the Dots between Extraction, Inequity, and Pollution.”
 Check out Part 1 – Part 2 – Part 3 – Part 4 – Part 5 — Part 7

 Marcus Erickson from 5 Gyres explains creative approaches to solving the plastic plague.

 Our guests include Claire Arkin, from GAIA (Global Alliance for Incinerator Alternatives), Marcus Eriksen of 5 Gyres Institute, and Keng Baloco, of Athens Services.

 There is too much plastic production for recycling to be the end-all-be-all solution to our problems, not to mention the inequity from its creation to disposal.
 However, waste-to-energy, chemical recycling, and plastic-to-fuel also have their concerns and might not be the winning silver bullet.
 Solutions best laid are community oriented and do not compromise the needs of future generations.
 So who is responsible for shifting the norm?
 Is it consumers, business, or manufacturers?
 How do we create community-based solutions?
 And how do these solutions around reuse and recycling weather issues and concerns related to virus spread and pandemics like COVID-19.
 Tune in to hear from the experts.

 STORY: Waste Colonization, Plastic Pollution and the Pacific Gyre